 - Transfer students must have completed comparable coursework to be considered for advanced placement within a major.
 Otherwise, they will enroll in six studio art courses, two art history courses, and two liberal arts courses to complete the Foundation Year program at PCA&D.

-Explore our Transfer Recruitment Calendar
+Transfer Recruitment Events

 See if PCA&D Admissions will be visiting your school or a transfer fair near you soon.